roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'On you they're wonderful.
 You have the figure to wear them, not many do.
 You're gorgeous,' he said, with feeling.

  'Do you have a wife,' she asked, and immediately regretted the question.
 'Sorry, I didn't mean. . .' she said, trying to back track.
-Report_Story #2